smartcontractkit/smart-contract-examples/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo contains example and sample projects each in their own directory.
+This repo contains example and sample projects, each in their own directory.

 <p align="right">(<a href="#top">back to top</a>)</p>